 - Reward yourself for your successes.
 Sometimes it’s just the joy of checking something off.
 Sometimes it is a new pair of great shoes.
 Think about what will make you feel accomplished and build your rewards into your planning stage.
 Then take action and enjoy your success!

 So what am I missing?
-What do you do to get past the new year’s resolution trap and keep your goals alive throughout the year?
+What do you do to get past the mid-year goal slump, and keep your goals alive throughout the year?